What You Can Do to Protect Your Child From Sexual Assault

 It will be obvious to every parent that the most essential tool you have is an open line of communication with your child.
 No doubt you don’t need to be told that.
 But most of the time, a sexual assault occurs only after an extended period of harassment or grooming.
 Therefore, the best thing you can do is to listen and for the warning signs from your child early on.
 Your child may not know they are warnings signs, but you will.

+a.
 Question your child about trusted adults

 Question your child regularly about the adults in their lives.
 Your kid spends lot of time around teachers, coaches, scout leaders, and church officials.
 Ask casual questions about how those interactions.